 Service numbers were introduced for the first time on to the tram services.
 These were: 1 Sherwood to Trent Bridge; 2 Mapperley to Trent Bridge; 3 Bulwell to Trent Bridge; 4 Basford to Colwick Road; 5 Nottingham Road to Radford and Lenton; 6 St Ann’s Well Road to Lenton and Radford; 7 Wilford Road to London Road; 8 Carlton Road to Market Place.

 Increasing electricity consumption led to the fitting of meters to all of the trams.
 Following a 6 month trial period, electricity consumption reduced and drivers and conductors who used the least benefited from a share of the cost savings generated.
 A commemorative tram car – decorated and illuminated – travelled across the system to celebrate the Coronation of King George V and Queen Mary.
+A total of 135 trams were now in service, carrying 35.3 million passengers and covering 3.4 million miles.

 A new tram line to Carlton Road opens on 16th December, terminating at Thorneywood Lane – now known as Porchester Road.
+The last horse bus service operates.

 An agreement was reached with the Notts & Derbyshire Tramways Company for construction of a line from City to Cinderhill to connect with the existing lines at Basford, allowing for through connections.
+The motorbuses purchased in 1906 are taken out of service due to unreliability.

 A new tram service between the Market Place and Colwick Road opens.

-Motorbuses were first introduced on 26th March between the Market Place and Carlton Road (Crown Hotel).
+Solid-tyred Thornycrofts Motorbuses were first introduced on 26th March between the Market Place and Carlton Road (Crown Hotel).
 Two buses were required to run the service, a third kept in reserve.
 Track laying for the new line to Colwick Road via Bath Street and Manvers Street began.

 The opening of the new Midland Railway Station resulted in the loss of the old Station Street Station and tram passenger numbers dropped considerably, leading to service reductions.
 Church authorities made several requests for Sunday morning services to be suspended, but this was declined.